Article Snapshot

 Why is blockchain important?

-It enables secure, shared record keeping without requiring a single central authority.
+As a result, it enables shared record keeping without requiring a single central authority.

 Who invented blockchain?